Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 <p align="center">
 <img src="images/selection-import-new-result tracks.2-v1.0.7.png" width="232"/>
 </p>

+**Tip**: Fundamental frequency analysis files with a 1FQ0 matrix signature are parsed automatically.

 If you are importing a file in JSON  format containing an extra description of the track, the information is used to define the default graphical parameters and to give you the possibility to run the analysis using the original plugin if necessary.